 French people eat fast (on the average).
 Don't worry.
 Meals are usually long, so even if you eat slowly you won't be too out of line.
 The French often seem to eat a larger quantity of food than U.S. Americans, but they snack less between meals.
 Coffee follows nearly every meal.

 Another thing that takes getting used to is the time at which the French eat their evening meal.
 Supper is usually eaten between 7:30 and 8:30 p.m.
-This may be hard to get used to, but do your best.
+This may be hard to get used to but do your best.
 You may even find you prefer eating at the later hour.
 When traveling, don't try to eat at a restaurant until at least 7:00 p.m. (they'll think you're nuts if you try to eat dinner at 5:00 p.m.!).

-A couple of hints, the French keep both hands (but not elbows) on the table during the meal, and bread is left on the table rather than on the plate (in spite of everything your mother has taught you).
+A couple of hints, the French keep both hands (but not elbows) on the table during the meal, and bread is left on the table rather than on the plate.